AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/dynamic-media/video.md

 ---
 title: Video in Dynamic Media
-description: Erfahren Sie, wie Sie mit Videos in Dynamic Media arbeiten, z.
-B. Best Practices für die Videokodierung, die Veröffentlichung von Videos in YouTube, die Anzeige von Videoberichten und das Hinzufügen von Untertiteln, Kapitelmarken zu Videos.
+description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, publishing videos to YouTube, viewing video reports, and adding closed captioning, subtitles, or chapter markers to videos.
 feature: Video Profiles
 role: User
 exl-id: 0d5fbb3e-b763-415f-8c69-ea36445f882b
-source-git-commit: 9608e36904e352af5a7273fcb8e7eef49565680b
+source-git-commit: 22588f102f5b388d6da3a8aae124c30288ecb0a5
 workflow-type: tm+mt
-source-wordcount: '9332'
+source-wordcount: '9346'
 ht-degree: 93%

 ---